GET A SECOND CHANCE: Dismissal of Retail Fraud in the 41B District Court

 Triple Penalty: In addition to the above penalties, the court has the option to impose a fine, or a penalty up to 3x the amount of property or money attempted to be misappropriated, whichever is greater.

-Civil Demand Letter: The retail business may send a letter requesting up to $200.00 from the alleged offender even before the case is within the court system.
+Civil Demand Letter: Don’t be surprised if you get a letter with a demand for civil restitution soon after being charged with retail fraud.
 The criminal retail fraud matter will not be dropped just because this amount is paid.
 The civil demand for money and the criminal proceedings are separate and distinct matters.

 Retail Fraud 3rd Degree is Most Common: Concealment, Altering Labels, Failing to Scan at Checkout